"New observational data from a large US cohort does not support an association between vasectomy and either prostate cancer incidence or mortality.

-- Insertion may be associated with some pain and/or bleeding or vasovagal reactions (for example, syncope, bradycardia) or seizure in an epileptic patient, especially in patients with a predisposition to these conditions.
+- Insertion may be associated with some pain and/or bleeding or vasovagal reactions (for example, syncope, bradycardia) or seizure in an epileptic patient, especially in patients with a predisposition to these symptoms.
 Consider administering analgesics prior to insertion.

-Timing of Insertion
+Timing Of Insertion

 - Insert Skyla into the uterine cavity during the first seven days of the menstrual cycle or immediately after a first trimester abortion.
 Back up contraception is not needed when Skyla is inserted as directed.